We Love You Tecca

-We Love You Tecca is the second mixtape by American rapper Lil Tecca.
+We Love You Tecca is the debut commercial mixtape by American rapper Lil Tecca.
 It was released on August 30, 2019, through Republic Records.
 The mixtape contains a sole guest appearance from Juice Wrld.
 It features Tecca's breakout hit, "Ransom", which peaked at number 4 on the Billboard Hot 100 chart, and the remix is with the guest.

 The mixtape debuted at number four on the US Billboard 200 chart, earning 68,000 album-equivalent units in its first week.
 The mixtape was certified platinum by the Recording Industry Association of America (RIAA).
 The album's sequel, We Love You Tecca 2, was released on August 27, 2021.

 Background

 Lil Tecca announced the mixtape and its cover artwork via his Instagram account on August 24, 2019.
 On August 28, Tecca confirmed the release date of the mixtape to be August 30 on his Instagram story.

 Promotion

 Music videos

 A music video was released for "Out of Luck" on August 30, 2019.
 It shows snippets from the music video for his hit single, "Ransom".
 A video for "Bossanova" was released on January 9, 2020.
 Music videos for "Count Me Out", "Ransom", "Love Me", and "Did It Again" were released before the album.